 Newtonsoft.Json

 ) and running in the same process also means that the .NET version of the user code must match the .NET version of the host. - Out Of Process (Isolated) - Out of process is running functions as an isolated process from the main Azure Functions host.
-This allows Azure Functions to rapidly support new versions of these languages without updating the host, and it allows the host to evolve independently to enable new features and update its own dependencies over time.
+This allows Azure Functions to rapidly support new versions of these languages without updating the host, and it allows the host to evolve independently to enable new features and update its dependencies over time.

-- Dependency injection for out-of-process functions is done via the usual .NET core pattern while in-process functions need a custom StartUp class.
+- Dependency injection for out-of-process functions is done via the usual .NET core pattern while in-process functions need a custom

-- Out-of-process function supports middleware configuration.
+class. - Out-of-process functions support middleware configuration.

 Move from in-process to isolated function

-When you want to move from the in-process azure function to the isolated azure function, the first thing you need to do is set the OutputType
+When you want to move from the in-process Azure function to the isolated Azure function, the first thing you need to do is set the OutputType

 property in your .csproj